NERC-COVID19-DigitalEnvironmentSprint/ParksInThePandemic_NERCHackathonFour-VisualisingRisk/README.md

 git push
 ```

+N.B In Git Desktop, click Push origin to push the changes to origin.

 #### Pulling changes

 When you'd like to update your local version with code from the online repository, you can use the `pull` command.